TherapyWorks Sippy Cup Guide

 It’s all about the spout!

 As babies are presented with solid foods and open cup liquids, they develop a swallow that is more mature than the one they used for breast or bottle feeding.

 The next time you swallow, notice that your tongue naturally goes to the spot behind your front teeth where “teeth meets gum” and rolls back over the roof of your mouth to trigger your swallow.

-This “starting place” for the tongue is very important both for speech and swallowing.
-A spout cup physically blocks the tongue from getting to where it needs to be, many sippy cups on the market end up functioning much like a bottle by forcing children to suck to get any liquid.
+In addition to the spout inhibiting the tongue from where it needs to be, many sippy cups on the market end up functioning much like a bottle by forcing children to suck effortfully to get any liquid.

 By using non-spill sippy cups, we can unknowingly encourage an immature swallow pattern.

 The best option for your child is always an open cup.
 We recommend giving your child an open cup whenever possible.
 That said, we understand that it is important to have a non-spill option when your child is on the go.

 Look for a straw cup or a cup without a spout (like the top of a Starbucks cup).

 Here are our recommendations for convenient and mess-free non-spill cups: